 Peter Vukmirovic Stevens is a composer, pianist and visual artist.
 His voice is distinct and instantly recognizable in music and art with works spanning from the concert hall to the art gallery.

 Stevens studied composition with Bern Herbolsheimer at Cornish College where he graduated Magna Cum Laude.
-After graduation, he went on for further orchestration studies with Samuel Jones, former composer-in-residence with Seattle Symphony Orchestra.
-He also studied composition and piano performance abroad with Bodhan Bubak in Prague, and Indian vocal music and composition in Varanasi, India.
+After graduation, he went on for further orchestration studies with Samuel Jones, former dean at the Shepherd School of Music at Rice University.
+He also studied composition and piano performance with Bodhan Bubak in Prague, and Indian vocal music and composition in Varanasi, India.

-After graduation, he co-founded the Seattle Pianist Collective, an innovative performance format, and served as the Artistic Director for six years.
-During that time, his Symphony No. 1 was premiered by conductor Adam Stern.
+In 2006, he co-founded the Seattle Pianist Collective, an innovative performance format, and served as the Artistic Director for six years.

-Later this year he will release a new album of string quartets, composed during his Paris residency, featuring members of Seattle Symphony Orchestra.
+In winter on 2017, he will release a new album, Panacea – Three String Quartets featuring members of Seattle Symphony Orchestra.

 Stevens presently resides in Paris.